 How Do Your New Managers Learn Most Effectively?

-Along with the curriculum you’ll need to build for first-time manager, you’ll also need to put some thought into the way you deliver it.
+Along with the curriculum you’ll need to build for a first-time manager, you’ll also need to put some thought into the way you deliver it.
 There are seven main learning styles most adult learners rely on.

-But with the average age of the first time manager being 30, most new managers today are in the millennial generation–a group of people who have wildly different learning styles, preferences and demands than other generations.
+But with the average age of the first-time manager being 30, most new managers today are in the millennial generation–a group of people who have wildly different learning styles, preferences, and demands than other generations.

 In fact, the Global Leadership Forecast recently discovered these millennial managers loathe the long, traditional PowerPoint-driven lectures.
 They specifically ask that any training they’re receiving be: